How Coverages and Higher Limits Affect Rates

 How much coverage should I buy?

-This is a personal question that only you can answer.
 Most states require you to buy a certain amount.
 But the general idea is to buy as much insurance as you can afford.
 This ensures that you have the right amount to protect your finances if you get into an accident.
 Also, be sure to select different coverage types that fit your needs.

 What should I set my deductible at?